connornishijima/AlertMe/README.md

 # Free SMS Capability

 Most cell carriers are including unlimited text nowadays due to the focus being on data plans, so if you have a smartphone with a data plan, odds are that unlimited texts are already included in the cost!
-This is done through an Email-to-SMS portal provided by your carrier.
+This is done through an Email-to-SMS portal provided by almost every carrier in the world.
 For example:

 | Phone Number | Carrier | SMS Portal                         |
 |--------------|---------|------------------------------------|